ayonli/ngrpc/README.md

 inconsistency between the two files and causing program failure.
 So this package provides the `reload` command that allows us to manually reload the app when we're done with our changes.

-### NOTE: The CLI tool is not a replacement of PM2

-The control commands, such as `start`, `restart` and `list` provide a simple approach to manage gRPC applications during development, but the CLI tool is not a replacement of process management programs such as **PM2**, it lacks the ability to monit the applications and restart them if crashed.
+### About Process Management

+A server app may be automatically respawned if it is crashed, but this behavior requires at least one server app is still running.
+If our project only have one app that serves as a server, this feature will not function.

 On the other hand, the CLI tool only works for the app instance, if the process contain other objects that prevent the process to exit, the `stop` command won't be able to terminate the process.
-So in production, use PM2 or containers instead.

-However, when the application is run via PM2, we can still use the `reload` command to hot-reload it after we have deployed new updates.
+It's recommended to use external process management tool such as **PM2** in production, which gives us more control of our program and provides more features such as monitoring.
+And while using PM2 (or others), we can still use the `reload` command to hot-reload our app after deployed new updates.

 ## Programmatic API